-- (b) The county central committee or committees, upon receipt of notification of a vacancy, have 45 days to propose a list of prospective appointees, pursuant to 5-2-403(1).
-The county central committee or the county central committees, acting together, shall forward the list of names to the appointing board within the 45-day period. - (c) The appointing board shall make and confirm an appointment and notify the secretary of state within15 days: - (i) after receiving the list of prospective appointees from the county central committee or committees; - (ii) after 45 days have expired after the notification of vacancy if the county central committee or committees have not provided a list of prospective appointees; or - (iii) after notification of a vacancy if the legislator vacating the seat is an independent. - (4) If the legislature is in session, the notification process in subsection (3)(a) must be followed within 5 days.
+1 of the county where the vacating legislator is a resident, if the legislative seat is within one county, or the boards 2 of county commissioners and the corresponding county central committees if the legislative seat is in a 3 multicounty district.
+If the legislator is an did not mark a party preference, marked "independent", or marked a 4 party preference for a party that does not have a county central committee as the party preference on the 5 legislator's most recent declaration of candidacy filed with the secretary of state or election administrator, 6 independent or belongs to a party for which there is no county central committee, the notification of county 7 commissioners suffices.
+8 (b) The county central committee or committees, upon receipt of notification of a vacancy, have 45 days 9 to propose a list of prospective appointees, pursuant to 5-2-403(1).
+The county central committee or the county 10 central committees, acting together, shall forward the list of names to the appointing board within the 45-day 11 period.
+12 (c) The appointing board shall make and confirm an appointment and notify the secretary of state within 13 15 days: 14 (i) after receiving the list of prospective appointees from the county central committee or committees; 15 (ii) after 45 days have expired after the notification of vacancy if the county central committee or 16 committees have not provided a list of prospective appointees; or 17 (iii) after notification of a vacancy if the legislator vacating the seat is an independent.
+18 (4) If the legislature is in session, the notification process in subsection (3)(a) must be followed within 19 5 days.
 The process described in subsection (3)(b) must take place in 5 days.
-The process described in subsection (3)(c) must take place in 5 days. - (5) Notwithstanding subsection (6), if a vacancy occurs prior to a primary election, 13-10-326 applies.
-If a vacancy occurs after a primary and prior to a general election, 13-10-327 applies. - (6) If the legislature is called into special session within 85 days of a general election, a person must be appointed to fill a legislative vacancy pursuant to subsections (1) through (4)."

-COORDINATION SECTION.
-SECTION 106.
-COORDINATION INSTRUCTION.
-IF [THIS ACT] IS PASSED BY THE LEGISLATURE AND APPROVED BY THE ELECTORATE AND IF HOUSE BILL NO. 120 IS PASSED AND APPROVED:

-- 27 (1) THE REFERENCE TO "DECLARATION FOR NOMINATION" IN 13-10-201 MUST BE CHANGED TO "DECLARATION 28 OF CANDIDACY"; AND - 29 (2) THE REFERENCE TO "DECLARATION FOR NOMINATION" IN 13-14-113 MUST BE CHANGED TO "DECLARATION 30 OF CANDIDACY".
+The process described in 20 subsection (3)(c) must take place in 5 days.
+21 (5) Notwithstanding subsection (6), if a vacancy occurs prior to a primary election, 13-10-326 applies.
+22 If a vacancy occurs after a primary and prior to a general election, 13-10-327 applies.
+23 (6) If the legislature is called into special session within 85 days of a general election, a person must be 24 appointed to fill a legislative vacancy pursuant to subsections (1) through (4)."
+25 26 COORDINATION SECTION.
+Section 106.
+Coordination instruction.
+IF [THIS ACT] IS PASSED BY THE 27 LEGISLATURE AND APPROVED BY THE ELECTORATE AND IF HOUSE BILL NO. 120 IS PASSED AND APPROVED: 28 (1) THE REFERENCE TO "DECLARATION FOR NOMINATION" IN 13-10-201 MUST BE CHANGED TO "DECLARATION 29 OF CANDIDACY"; AND (2) THE REFERENCE TO "DECLARATION FOR NOMINATION" IN 13-14-113 MUST BE CHANGED TO "DECLARATION 30 Legislative Services - 69 -Authorized Print Version - SB 408 Division